k8s-at-home/library-charts/charts/stable/common/README.md

 #### Fixed

 - Fixed an issue where the default service would not be determined correctly for Ingress objects.
+- Fixed an issue where the code-server addon ingress would reference the wrong service when multiple hosts were specified (https://github.com/k8s-at-home/library-charts/issues/64).

 ### [3.1.0]